 The views and proposals included in the public consultation document do not represent the consensus views of the CFA, the Inclusive Framework or its subsidiary bodies but are intended to provide stakeholders with substantive proposals for analysis and comment.

 The Inclusive Framework welcomes comments on all aspects of the BEPS Action 13 report, but specifically invites comments on the questions raised throughout the public consultation document.
 Interested parties are invited to send their comments no later than Friday, 6 March 2020, 18:00 (CET), by e-mail to email@example.com in Word format (in order to facilitate their distribution to government officials).
 All comments should be addressed to the International Co-operation and Tax Administration Division, Centre for Tax Policy and Administration.

 Please note that all comments on this public consultation document will be made publicly available.
 Comments submitted in the name of a collective "grouping" or "coalition", or by any person submitting comments on behalf of another person or group of persons, should identify all enterprises or individuals who are members of that collective group, or the person(s) on whose behalf the commentator(s) are acting.
 Speakers and other participants at the upcoming public consultation meeting in Paris will be selected from among those providing timely written comments on this consultation document.

 Public consultation meeting

-The public consultation meeting on the 2020 review of BEPS Action 13 will be held on 17 March 2020, at the OECD Conference Centre in Paris.
+The public consultation meeting on the 2020 review of BEPS Action 13 will be held virtually on 12-13 May 2020.
 The objective is to provide external stakeholders an opportunity to provide input on the ongoing work.
-Information on the public consultation meeting is available on the OECD website.